Mech-Boy/Projects/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-For more details, please refer to the code repository and documentation.
+For more details, please refer to the code Repository and Documentation.

 Feel free to contribute or provide feedback to help improve the project further.
 Thank you for your interest!